myclonelife/exosphere/README.md

-Exosphere is a high-level framework for building and operating a wide variety of cloud, mobile, and IoT application ecosystems with unparalleled productivity and fun, in their favorite language.
+Exosphere is a high-level framework for building and operating a wide variety of cloud, mobile, and IoT application ecosystems with unparalleled productivity and fun.

 Business owners benefit from [lower IT cost](website/benefits.md#cost), faster and less risky [innovation](website/benefits.md#innovation) and time-to market for new products,